Skip to content

 • **`.fendix.yaml` repo-committed policy (TASK-109).** New `internal/policy` package + new `--config <path>` flag on `fendix scan`.
 Teams commit a `.fendix.yaml` at repo root encoding scan posture (severity threshold, scan budgets, auth profile reference, crawler defaults, format) and invoke `fendix scan` with one CLI flag instead of the prior six-flag-and-growing wall. **Precedence** matches `git config`: cobra defaults < `.fendix.yaml` values < explicit CLI flags. **Strict YAML parsing** (`yaml.KnownFields(true)`) rejects typos.
 Schema versioned; future v2 forward-rejected. **`fendix init` now writes 3 files** (workflow + `.fendix.yaml` + `.fendix-ignore`).

-• **Backend not extended for plugins, reachability, `--config`, or the GitHub App.** Plugins run on the host filesystem (backend container can't see them); reachability is a property of findings the engine already emits; `--config` is a host-filesystem flag (the API itself accepts every policy field directly); `fendix-app` is a separate deployable on the GitHub-event side of the pipeline.
-The frontend dashboard surfaces `reachable: true` and `taint_chain` from the report payload directly when present.
+• **Backend not extended for plugins, `--config`, or the GitHub App at v0.7.0 release time.** Plugins run on the host filesystem (backend container can't see them); `--config` is a host-filesystem flag (the API itself accepts every policy field directly); `fendix-app` is a separate deployable on the GitHub-event side of the pipeline.

 Patch — install.sh `mkdir -p` fix + Phase 14 partial